illuminatedpast/csun-sca-processing/01-accessioning/01-01-accession-records.md

 ---

 ## Accessioning Archival Collections
 Upon arrival in Special Collections and Archives, all donations are accessioned into our existing holdings.
 We use [Basecamp](https://3.basecamp.com/5794020/buckets/37360962/card_tables/7354748593) (internal link) to track the progression of a collection through the accessioning process.
 A high-level accessioning workflow overview is located on [Box here](https://mycsun.box.com/s/o6dkzyb6u0ce3e8ae9n2x5injecd2djb) (internal link).
-Instructions on how to handle digital materials in accessions are located in this guide [at this link](https://illuminatedpast.github.io/csun-sca-processing/02-processing/02-05-digital-processing.html).

 ---